 The rules for coverage of vaccinations are complicated.
 We are here to help.
-We recommend that you call us first, at Customer Service, whenever you are planning to get a vaccination.
-Phone numbers are printed on the back cover of this booklet.
+We recommend that you call us first at Customer Service whenever you are planning to get a vaccination.
+Phone numbers for Customer Service are printed on the back cover of this booklet.

-- We can tell you about how your vaccination is covered by our plan and explain your share of the cost. - We can tell you how to keep your own cost down by using providers and pharmacies in our network. - If you are not able to use a network provider and pharmacy, we can tell you what you need to do to get payment from us for our share of the cost.
+- We can tell you about how your vaccination is covered by our plan and explain your share of the cost. - We can tell you how to keep your own cost down by using providers and pharmacies in our network.

+If you are not able to use a network provider and pharmacy, we can tell you what you need to do to get payment from us for our share of the cost. prescription drug benefits for failure to pay your plan premium.